 The University of Cambridge Museums truly appreciates the time given by people filling these roles as they contribute to the meaningful delivery of the museums’ aims and objectives.

-- The next Work Experience Taster Day will take place during the Easter school holidays.
+- The next Work Experience Taster Day will take place on Thursday 13 April.

 View an example timetable for the day here.